MaxAFriedrich/EMDR/README.md

 Timer allows time to be changed to any required length in seconds.

 ##### Colour
 Colour changes the colour of the ball.
 By clicking one of the coloured dots, the ball will change accordingly.
-If you want a custom colour, click on the square which open a colour picker, which by default is black, you can then move the sliders to a different colour, when you click off the colour picker, the colour will change.
+If you want a custom colour, click on the square which opens a colour picker, which by default is black.
+You can then move the sliders to a different colour and when you click off the colour picker, the colour will change.

 ##### Background
 Background changes the colour of the background.
 By clicking one of the coloured dots, the ball will change accordingly.
-If you want a custom colour, click on the square which open a colour picker, which by default is black, you can then move the sliders to a different colour, when you click off the colour picker, the colour will change.
+If you want a custom colour, click on the square which opens a colour picker, which by default is black.
+You can then move the sliders to a different colour and when you click off the colour picker, the colour will change.

 ##### Size
 Size changes the size of the ball.
 Click on one of the different sized dots to change the size of the ball.